OceanDataTools/openrvdas/docs/configuration_files.md

 are available, along with their arguments, is available in HTML format in the [doc/html](html) directory of this project.
 The [README.md](html/README.md) file in that directory explains how the documentation is generated.
-The Listener class acceps a further (optional) special key, `

 ## Cruise Definitions

 A full cruise definition file (such as